TiaSirio/Performance-Evaluation/README.md

 Explore a series of challenges in Performance Evaluation and Applications through this repository.

+## Technologies Used 💻

+This repository leverages the power of two key technologies for performance evaluation:

+### MATLAB 📈

+MATLAB, a widely-used numerical computing environment, provides a robust platform for analyzing data, creating models, and conducting simulations.
+Its versatility makes it an invaluable tool for tackling a variety of challenges in performance evaluation assignments.

+### JMT (Java Modeling Tools) ☕

+Java Modeling Tools (JMT) is a suite of software tools that support the modeling, design, and analysis of performance models.
+Offering a Java-based environment, JMT facilitates the exploration of complex systems, enabling a comprehensive approach to performance evaluation tasks.

 ## Assignments 📝

 1. [A01 - Workload Types](A01)